sensu/sensu-docs/content/sensu-go/6.3/web-ui/view-manage-resources.md

 ## Manage events

-The Events page opens by default when you navigate to a namespace, with an automatic filter to show only events with a non-passing status (i.e. `event.check.state != 0`).
+The Events page opens by default when you navigate to a namespace, with an automatic filter to show only events with a non-passing status (i.e. `event.check.state != 0`):

+{{< figure src="/images/events-page-default.png" alt="Sensu web UI default Events page" link="/images/events-page-default.png" target="_blank" >}}

-The top row of the events list includes several other options for filtering and sorting events.
+The top row of the events list includes several other options for filtering and sorting events:

+{{< figure src="/images/events-page-filter-sort.png" alt="Filter and sort events" link="/images/events-page-filter-sort.png" target="_blank" >}}

-Click the check boxes to select one or more events and resolve, re-run, silence, or delete them directly from the Events page.
+Click the check boxes to select one or more events and resolve, silence, or delete them directly from the Events page:

+{{< figure src="/images/group-events.png" alt="Select one or more events on the Events page" link="/images/group-events.png" target="_blank" >}}

-Click an event name to view information like status, output, number of occurrences, labels and annotations, related check configuration (if the event was produced by a service check), and associated entity, as well as a timeline that displays the event's last 20 statuses at a glance.
+Click an event name to view details like status, output, number of occurrences, labels and annotations, related check configuration (if the event was produced by a service check), and associated entity, as well as a timeline that displays the event's last 20 statuses at a glance:

+{{< figure src="/images/single-event-view.gif" alt="View details for a single event" link="/images/single-event-view.gif" target="_blank" >}}

 ## Manage entities

 The Entities page provides real-time inventory information for the namespace's endpoints under Sensu management.

-The top row of the entities list includes options for filtering and sorting entities on the page.
+The top row of the entities list includes options for filtering and sorting entities on the page:

+{{< figure src="/images/entities-page-filter-sort.png" alt="Filter and sort entities" link="/images/entities-page-filter-sort.png" target="_blank" >}}

-Click the check boxes to select one or more entities and edit, silence, or delete them directly from the Entities page.
+Click the check boxes to select one or more entities and silence or delete them directly from the Entities page:

+{{< figure src="/images/group-entities.png" alt="Select one or more entities on the Entities page" link="/images/group-entities.png" target="_blank" >}}

-Click an entity name to view information about associated events, system properties, and labels and annotations.
+Click an entity name to view details about associated events, system properties, and labels and annotations:

+{{< figure src="/images/single-entity-view.gif" alt="View details for a single entity" link="/images/single-entity-view.gif" target="_blank" >}}

 ## Manage services